 <Current applications, increasing future applications>

 Significant economic value is provided by IEEE 802 based systems today.
-Wi-Fi, based on the IEEE 802.11 standard, has an estimated 18 billion devices deployed world-wide, with 4,4 billion device shipments annually.
+Wi-Fi Technology, based on the IEEE 802.11 standard, has an estimated 18 billion devices deployed world-wide, with 4,4 billion device shipments annually.
+Global economic value of Wi-Fi expected to reach $5 trillion USD by 2025. .
 The increasing use of IEEE 802.15 devices in the smartphone and consumer automotive spaces, puts forecasts at more than 1 billion UWB-enabled devices will be shipped annually worldwide by 2025.
+IEEE 802 wireless technologies are deployed around the world.
+Today, these technologies are integral part of human life and changed the way world operates, communicates and conducts business benefiting billions of people every day.
+Today, Wi-Fi networks are an essential part of the human connectivity deployed in residential, enterprise/office, airport/trains stations, venues, commercial and industrial and IoT domains.
+An array of industries including, E-health, Education, Automotive and transportation, gaming and sport, consumer electronic, municipal IoTs [more TBD] now relies on IEEE 802 and Wi-Fi technologies.

-IEEE 802 wireless technologies are found around the world, benefiting billions of people every day.
-Wi-Fi networks are part of the essential human connectivity: it enables sharing of video, pictures or text messages with family and loved ones, and it enables communication inside enterprises and governments.
-Technologies developed under the auspices of IEEE SA's standardization activities also enable connectivity in underserved communities by efficiently using spectrum made available through advancements in other technology fields, such as digital television.
+Technologies developed under the auspices of IEEE SA's standardization activities also enable connectivity in underserved communities by efficiently using spectrum made available.
 Ultra-wide band (UWB) technologies and IoT sensor networks are embedded in an increasing number of devices, from automotive vehicles, to industrial equipment to body implants, all improving humanity's capacity to deal with challenges ranging from manufacturing and safety to human health.
 These technologies all use license-exempt spectrum to co-exist not just within our own ecosystem but also pre-existing spectrum users.

 The IEEE SA, given its history of being a neutral and collaborative standards development organization, has long facilitated the development spectrum sharing technologies that are standardized across industry.
-Since 2021, the IEEE Std 802.11ax-2021 standard supports operation in the 6425-7025 MHz and 7025-7125 MHz bands, and products based on this standard are seeing significant adoption where regulations permit deployment.
-A new generation of IEEE 802.11 technologies, currently under development in the IEEE P802.11be amendment, will continue to enhance and improve spectrum co-existence capacities.
-Prior research from the ECC indicates that access to larger, contiguous bandwidths in the 6 GHz band reduces the potential for harmful interference.
+IEEE Std 802.11ax-2021[Ref TBD] standard supports operation in the 5925-7125 MHz band, and thousands of products based on this standard (Wi-Fi 6E) are already in the market globally are seeing significant adoption where regulations permit deployment.
+A new generation of IEEE 802.11 technologies, currently under development in the IEEE P802.11be amendment, will continue to enhance determinism, throughput, efficiency, reliability, and low latency and improve spectrum co-existence capacities by introducing wider 320MHz channel bandwidths. contiguous bandwidths in the 6 GHz band accommodating multiple wide channel bandwidth is key in success of next generation IEEE 802 technologies to achieve the promised performance.

 Meanwhile, the IEEE Std 802.15.4-2020 standard supports operation in the 6425-7025 MHz and 7025-7125 MHz bands and is expanding the use of radio determination, position tracking and tracking and data collection.
 With recent regulatory developments, UWB has come to be widely deployed in consumer devices such as smartphones and laptops, and increasingly in other consumer devices such as automotive vehicles.
 IEEE Std 802.15.6-2012, a standard for short range, wireless communication in the vicinity of, or inside, a human body (but not limited to humans) uses the same bands and channels and is approved by national medical and/or regulatory authorities for applications including medical wireless body area network (BAN).